 On Oct.
 16, 2017, the Central Square Theater in Cambridge, MA, hosted a reading of the play Building the Wall, by Pulitzer- and Tony-winning playwright Robert Schenkkan.
 The play presents a dystopian future in which fear of the other is allowed to overrule human rights and even basic human decency.
 The audience was left with a lot of thoughts and feelings to process after the gripping conclusion.
-Director of The ILC Public Education Institute Denzil Mohammed participated in a panel discussion following the reading to help make meaning of it all.
+Assistant Director of The ILC Public Education Institute Denzil Mohammed participated in a panel discussion following the reading to help make meaning of it all.

 The one-act play consists of an interview between a history professor and an inmate accused of unthinkable horrors.
 At first, the conversation sounds like a debate you could easily observe today with the inmate making typical anti-immigrant arguments and the professor making common retorts.
 As the play progresses, the inmate reveals how, as the former warden of a detention center, he felt pressure to inflict progressively more injurious harms ending in atrocity.